JSMike/StreamKB/README.md

 Color and position settings are saved in StreamKB.settings, which can be deleted to return to default.

-This application is being released under the GNU GPLv3 Licence and is for non-commercial use only, see licence-gpl.txt for more info.
+StreamKB is released under the GNU GPLv3 Licence, see licence-gpl.txt for more info.

 Note:
 StreamKB relies on the JNativeHook library, which is also distributed under GNU GPLv3.